 How BC Determines Campus Closures Due to Weather

-Because closing campus seriously disrupts programs and services for our 20,000+ students, BC makes every effort to remain open, despite bad weather.
-Puget Sound weather is among the least predictable in the country—closure decisions are based partly on predictions but mostly on current conditions on the campus and the roads leading to it.
-Campus closure occurs only when:
+Because closing campus seriously disrupts programs and services for our 20,000+ students, BC makes every effort to remain open despite bad weather.
+Puget Sound weather is among the least predictable in the country.
+Campus closure decisions are based partly on predictions but mostly on current conditions on and around campus.
+Closures only occur when: